StevenLwcz/StevenLwcz.github.io/_posts/2022-05-07-GDB-Auto-Window-Revisited-Part-2:-Horizontal-Scrolling.md

 In the end we have introduced knowledge about the layout of the contents in the `render()` method, but in a very adaptable way.
 But then we have chosen to define the horizontal scroll behaviour based on the known columns of the data.

-Just as a thought, one could go to town and add an option to the `auto` command to change between horizontal scroll effects.
+Just as a thought, if there is a desire to be able to change the scroll effect during debugging, we could add an option to the `auto` command to change between horizontal scroll effects.

 ```
 auto /NUM
- 0: normal horizontal scrolling
+ 0: Normal horizontal scrolling
  1: Line column fixed
  2: Scroll values only
  3: Quick scroll method